Frequently Asked Questions – Au.D.

 Most definitely faculty play an active role in helping students identify potential job opportunities, they assist students with making contact with potential employers and offer letters of support.
 The majority of the faculty serve on national boards, committee and working groups and consequently they are well connected to the job market across the U.S. Moreover, as mentioned earlier, because of the national reputation of the Vanderbilt audiology program, many prospective employers contact Vanderbilt when job openings are available.

 Of course!
-We see visiting students (depending upon availability of faculty and by appointment only) on Mondays and Fridays at 9:00 a.m.
-CT.
-During these visits you will meet faculty, staff and students as well as see some of our facilities.
-In order to schedule a visit, please fill out the form online.
+We welcome prospective students to attend any of our scheduled student visits on specific Fridays at 8:30 a.m. central time.
+During these visits you will meet faculty, staff, and students as well as take a tour through some of our clinics and facilities.
+In order to schedule a visit please fill out the online form.